The Challenge FundAbout the AgriFI Kenya Challenge Fund

 In line with AgriFI Kenya Challenge Fund objectives, as well as recent field studies, agri-enterprises will be considered for funding based on a set of weighted criteria including its potential for positive impact on smallholder farmers.
 The specific areas for assessment include:

-This assessment area looks at business revenue growth and market potential.
+This assessment area looks at business model fit and growth prospect in regard to profit, turnover, cash flow, efficiency and market potential.
 In addition, the business capacity is assessed in terms of governance, financial and risk management.

 to include climate smart approaches both at farm and agrienterprise level.